amahpour/self-organizing-mcus-example/README.md

 ## Extending to New Platforms

-Adding ESP32, STM32, or other platforms is straightforward:
+Adding ESP32, STM32, or other platforms is straightforward.
+This project demonstrates multiple approaches:

+### **Approach 1: Separate Platform Implementation**
+For completely different architectures (ESP32, STM32):
 1. **Create platform directory**:
    ```
    shared/platform/esp32/